Sammy Omollo

 Samuel "Pamzo" Omollo (born 30 May 1970) is a former Kenya international football defender who played for clubs in Kenya and India.
-He is currently the assistant coach of Gor Mahia, and he is also a football analyst at Radio Jambo FM, which is a broadcast radio station from Nairobi, Kenya, providing sports, talk shows and African music.
+He is currently the head coach of Bandari, and he is also a football analyst at Radio Jambo FM, which is a broadcast radio station from Nairobi, Kenya, providing sports, talk shows and African music.

 Personal life

 Born on May 30, 1970, Sammy Omollo was raised in Park road estate in Ngara, where his nickname was "Pamzo".
 He is the son of Dishon Omollo, who also captained Harambee Stars and retired with quite some remarkable international games to his name.

 Omollo quickly took his position in cricket as an all-rounder, meaning that he could throw the ball, could hit it again as a batsman.
 But later, his passion for cricket fazed off when he joined Githumu high school in Murang’a County and found out other friends who were good in football like Douglas Karanja who later played with him at Kenya Breweries and Charles Machiwa.